DottoreTozzi/iSpindel-TCP-Server/INSTALL_en.md

 If you're not too familiar with Unix and the shell, you could follow this guide below:

 Copy both iSpindle.py and ispindle-serv to the pi home directory.
+The insserv package and its dependencies have to yet be installed, should you have chosen to skip Samba:

+	sudo apt-get install insserv

 Then, within the SSH terminal session, type:

 	cd /home/pi/iSpindel-Srv